 We booked the well-reviewed Te Anau Lakefront B&B (Booking.com), located just across the street from the visitor center.
-In addition to the great location, we had a comfortable room, good common space, and a tasty breakfast of eggs benedict with salmon.
+In addition to the great location, we had a comfortable room, good common space, and a tasty breakfast of eggs Benedict with salmon.

 This is a tough call.
 We loved our dinner at The Barn at Killen.
 In Queenstown, we kept going back to Vudu Café and Larder (TripAdvisor) for breakfast, where the orange zest pancakes and brioche french toast kept calling our name.
-In Wanaka, we thought Relishes (TripAdvisor) served an excellent breakfast and Federal Diner (TripAdvisor) had great scones, while Big Fig (TripAdvisor) served a delicious, filling, cheap dinner buffet style.
-We also had a great dinner at Redcliff Café (TripAdvisor) in Te Anau, including venison hazelnut chocolate lollipops, duck confit with blue cheese soufflé, and a deconstructed lemon meringue pie.
+In Wanaka, we thought Relishes (TripAdvisor) served an excellent breakfast and Federal Diner (TripAdvisor) had great scones, while Big Fig (TripAdvisor) served a delicious, filling, cheap dinner cafeteria style.
+We also had a fantastic dinner at Redcliff Café (TripAdvisor) in Te Anau, including venison hazelnut chocolate lollipops, duck confit with blue cheese soufflé, and a deconstructed lemon meringue pie.

 Our final itinerary

 - Sean only: arrive Christchurch in the evening.
 Day trip to Akaroa, including a boat tour with Akaroa Dophins.
 Fly to Queenstown the next day.